Texas School Shooter’s Dad: ‘He Should’ve Just Killed Me’

 “I never expected my son to do something like that,” Ramos, 42, added.
 “He should’ve just killed me, you know, instead of doing something like that to someone.”

 His son, also called Salvador, shot his grandmother in the face on Tuesday and drove away with her car, before running the truck into a ditch outside Robb Elementary and opening fire on a fourth-grade classroom.
-The teenager was shot and killed at the scene.
+The teenager—whose attack has claimed the lives of at least 19 young children and two adults—was killed at the scene.

 It was the deadliest school shooting in the U.S. in nearly a decade.